 It was only later when I started to reduce our intake of processed sugars and processed foods in general that I found out how SWEET these yogurts actually were.
 Plus, often they had all kinds of ingredients I couldn’t pronounce.

-Switching to plain yogurt
+How to switch to plain yogurt

 So, I made some changes.
 I started buying large 32-ounce cartons of plain, or sometimes vanilla, yogurt, preferably Cascade, Mountain High, or Fage brands.